24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 04: REDUCE YOUR PRODUCTIVITY GOALS

 We should always make sure our creative goals are achievable and can be completed within a realistic timeframe.
-This is more important in December, when many of us are even busier than usual with chores, holiday preparation, seeing family and friends (even if we might not want to), and, if we’re masochists, moving an elf around the house every night.
+This is more important in December, when many of us are even busier than usual with chores, holiday preparation, seeing family and friends (even if we might not want to), and – if we’re masochists – moving an elf around the house every bloody night.

-With the best will in the world most of us just can’t get as much done around Christmas.
-Instead of beating ourselves up about it, we just need to accept it and adjust our goals and expectations accordingly.
-Maybe even (gasp) schedule some rest time?
+With the best will in the world, most of us just can’t get as much done around Christmas.
+Instead of beating ourselves up, we just need to accept it and adjust our goals and expectations accordingly.
+Maybe you could even (gasp) schedule some rest time?
 (Passes out).

 TIP 05: CHARITY DONATION INSTEAD OF CHRISTMAS CARDS

-For the last couple of years I’ve taken the money I would’ve spent on buying and sending Christmas cards, and instead donated it to a local food bank.
+For the last few years I’ve taken the money I would’ve spent on buying and sending Christmas cards, and instead donated it to a local food bank.
 It’s a win-win all round: it helps other people, it’s better for the environment, and it’s less stress for me.

 If I want to send ‘Christmas messages’ then I text people.
-In fact I see a lot of them around the holidays anyway, so why the f*** do I then need to write Merry Christmas on a piece of glittery card and hand it to them when I’m right there in f**king person and can wish them Merry Christmas with my voice?
-Which, by the way, is free and which doesn’t need to be recycled.
+In fact, I see a lot of them around the holidays anyway, so why the fuck do I then need to write Merry Christmas on a piece of glittery card and hand it to them when they're right there in fucking person and I can wish them Merry Christmas with my voice?
+Which – by the way – is free, and doesn’t need to be recycled.

-Most people look at a card once then throw it in the recycling or (worse) the bin.
-Why the f*** do we all still send cards to each other?
-Other than to keep Hallmark in business?
+Most people look at a card once, then throw it in the recycling at the end of December.
+Why the fuck do we still send cards to each other?
+(Other than to keep Hallmark in business?)

 Even worse, some of the parents at school get their delightful little cherubs to write a card for each member of their class.
 Why???
 Now they’ll expect one back.
-And I struggle to get my own little cherub to do his reading and homework as it is, so how am I going to get him to write twenty-five Christmas cards in slow, spiky, barely-legible letters?
-I’d rather stick a cocktail fork in my ear.
-It’d be less traumatising.
+And I struggle to get my own little cherub to do his reading and homework as it is, so how am I going to get him to write twenty-five Christmas cards in slow, spiky, barely legible letters?
+I’d rather stick the sharp end of a half-sucked candy cane in my ear.

 TIP 07: DON’T TRUST SOCIAL MEDIA